MdAdnan21/food-bazaar-app/Readme.md

 5. **Mock Backend**
     - Created a mock swiggy backend to bypass swiggy's cors policy.

+6. **Infinite Scroll**:
+    - Implement infinite scroll using the Swiggy update API to dynamically load more restaurants as users scroll down the page.

+7. **User Authentication**:
+    - Enable user authentication to allow users to create accounts, log in, and manage their profiles.
+Used MongoDB in backend to store data and Jwt token for authentication.

-6. **Cart Functionality**:
+8. **Cart Functionality**:
     - Enhance the cart functionality to allow users to add, remove, and modify items in their cart.
 This will include features like updating quantities, viewing total costs, and proceeding to checkout.

+9. **Add Toasts**:
+    - Add toast to wherever there is requirement for alert or message is necessary for user using react
+      toastify.

 ## Upcoming Features

-1. **Infinite Scroll**:
-    - Implement infinite scroll using the Swiggy update API to dynamically load more restaurants as users scroll down the page.

-2. **User Authentication**:
-    - Enable user authentication to allow users to create accounts, log in, and manage their profiles.
-Features like saving favorite restaurants, viewing order history, and managing account settings.

-3. **Location-Based Restaurant Listing**:
+1. **Location-Based Restaurant Listing**:
     - Use the user's geographical coordinates (longitude and latitude) to provide a list of nearby restaurants.
       This feature will leverage location services to ensure users see the most relevant dining options based on their current location.

-4. **Additional Filters**:
+2. **Additional Filters**:
     - Add advanced filtering options to help users narrow down restaurant choices based on criteria such as rating, cuisine type, delivery time, cost for two, etc.

-5. **Add Toasts**:
-    - Add toast to wherever there is requirement for alert or message is necessary for user
+3. **Admin Dashboard**:
+    - To give you a comprehensive overview and quick insights through various metrics and performance indicators and manage data.

 ## Technologies Used